YusufEmirCosar/LAR/ProjectSpecification.md

 - Build requirements are CMake 3.24+, C++17, and Qt 6.10.3 or newer with Core, Concurrent, Gui, Network, Widgets, OpenGL, and OpenGLWidgets.
 Test builds also require Qt Test; quality and installation checks require Python 3.
-- Release CI is pinned to Qt 6.11.2.
+- Automated release jobs that install Qt are pinned to Qt 6.11.2.
 Changing that pin requires strict, sanitizer, GPU, installation, and dependency-scan evidence.
 - Windows installations shall deploy the required Qt runtime DLLs and platform plugins beside the installed application layout.
 - The installed SPDX 2.3 SBOM shall identify the application, each directly